ARArun/router_in_argos/README.md

 byte no. | significance
 --- | ---
 1 | address of the sender
-2 | address of the receiver/
-if it is zero then it means the message is a broadcast
+2 | address of the receiver <br> if it is zero then it means the message is a broadcast

 ## Challenge
 ### Can more than one message be passed by the eye-bot in one step cycle